-The full range of databases available at QUB can be found in the Databases A-Z list, but note this list will contain journal and e-book databases in addition to bibliographic databases; bibliographic databases such as the ones listed above are the best way to find articles on a topic as they search across a wide range of journals.
+The full range of databases available at QUB can be found in the Databases A-Z list, but note that this list will contain journal and e-book databases as well as bibliographic databases; bibliographic databases such as the ones listed above are the best way to find articles on a topic as they search across a wide range of journals.